Taking a random walk¶

 This shows that operators, like randomwalk, don't have to know domain specific details.
 All information about what to explore and how to measure is captured in the discoveryspace.

-Looking at the operation output
+Looking at the operation output¶

 The command

-ado show entities operation $OPERATION_IDENTIFIER
+ado show measurements operation --use-latest

 displays the results of the operation i.e. the entities sampled and the measurement results.
 You will see something like the following (the sampling is random so the order can be different):